Neymar pays tribute to Kobe Bryant in goal celebration | Goal.com

 Neymar, who has now scored nine goals in his last seven Ligue 1 games, was delighted with the result and his current form.

 "I am very happy, very happy to help the team play this way," he added.
-"On the field, I know what to do, I am 100% and I hope that we will do great things.
+"On the field, I know what to do.
+I'm 100% and I'm focused on PSG this season and I think we're going to do great things.
 I am in my best shape."

+Neymar has now scored 13 goals in 16 games in all competitions this season.